ET-Team/ET-Atiotus/README.md

 # ET-Atiotus
 ET-Atiotus is a mega-hybird modpack with fully modified contents!
-The modpack starts with choosing from three vastly different planet, yet all of them could bring you most fresh experience of Minecraft ever!
+The modpack starts with choosing from three vastly different planets, yet all of them could bring you most fresh experience of Minecraft ever!
+Beginning from a startup company, you will build your own factory on the exotic planet and grow in capitals, eventually ensuring a monopoly amoung the galaxy!

 The modpack is currently in WIP status.
 # 玄理：星肆